Beelzebarb/sft/README.md

 # Spherical Field Theory (SFT) Quantum Simulator

-This project is a simulation based on the observable forces we know of in 3 dimensional space plus time (3+1D).
+This project is a simulation based on the observable forces we know of in 3 dimensional space plus time (3+1D) operating at the Planck/Quantum scale.
 The model is a computational toy model derived from an effective Lagrangian.

 This was built as a way to answer a question that i had: "What if the quantum level was made of discrete interacting spheres?"